summer1988/BSigner/README.md

 # BSigner
-A simple program that can generated a signed encryption key for TikTok API's authentication
+A simple program that can generate a signed encryption key for TikTok API's authentication

 ## Installation